Written by Amber Thomas, Consultant

 - What are the upcoming recruitment needs?
 Operations managers often have vital information about recruitment needs.
 They’ve scheduled work months in advance and know when there will be an uptick (or down-tick) in staffing needs.
 Take time to discuss with them so that you can plan ahead for potential trends.

 Finally, it’s crucial to remain flexible for the current market.
 As needs and talent markets vary and change, adapting to the changes will help you maintain a consistent and strong recruiting strategy.
 Maybe a temporary change to your selection process is the right answer for you, but it is essential to consider the effects of changing your usual strategy.
-At PSI, we strive to offer the best advice and assessments to help you attract, recruit, and recruit the right talent for your needs.
+At Talogy, we strive to offer the best advice and assessments to help you attract, recruit, and recruit the right talent for your needs.
 Contact our team of experts and to learn more about our Talent Management capabilities.